jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * `groupName` {String}
 * `methodName` {String}
 * `params` {Object}
+* `callback` {jxm.Callback}
+    * `obj` {Object}
+    * `err` {integer}

 Sends message to all clients, that have already subscribed to the specific `groupName`.
 The message is passed as `params` argument to the target's method named `methodName`.

+The `callback` is optional, but when provided, it will be called after server sends the message to other clients.
+Please note, that this is not a confirmation, whether the clients have received the message or not.
+It just informs, that the server processed the message with success or failure.

 The "addText" method should be available on every client, which is subscribed to *programmers* group.
 While invoking the *addText* method at each client, the server will pass "Hello from client!" as an argument.